Reviewable/Reviewable/enterprise/security.md

 This page offers an overview of Reviewable's security-related features.
 Note that while there are many ways to configure Reviewable we'll only discuss the most secure (and recommended!) configuration here.

 Everything on this page applies to both self-hosted and managed Enterprise instances.
 A managed instance is just a self-hosted instance that we run for you (outside your VPN), configured as follows:
-- Reviewable Servers and image storage run on GCP.
+- Reviewable Servers and image storage run in GCS.
-- Completion conditions execute on AWS Lambda.
+- Completion conditions execute on AWS Lambda, with per-repository isolation.
-- Firebase is set up with security rules and encryption.
+- Firebase is set up with security rules and encryption (2048 bit RSA-OAEP for tokens, 512 bit AES-SIV for other data).

 ## Architecture